inovex/blog-langserve/README.md

 ## Currently considered functions
 ### Chat history
-- chat histories are managed in a MongoDB collection
+- chat histories are managed in a MongoDB (managed with a Docker container) collection
 - user ids and conversation ids are stored in the "SessionId" field (with value: {user_id}%{conversation_id})
 - messages are stored in the "history" field